Inveniem/nextcloud-azure-aks/README.md

 - The `components`, `generators`, `configMapGenerator`, and `transformers` sections based on which optional add-on components you want to include.
 See the README.md files under each of the folders in the `components/` folder.
 Not all components are optional.
+You can also choose between:
+  - Using either "Apache + mod_php" or "nginx + PHP-FPM" for hosting Nextcloud.
-You can also choose between either "Let's encrypt" or "Buypass" for SSL certificate issuance.
+  - Using either "Let's Encrypt" or "Buypass" for SSL certificate issuance.
 - The `patches` section:
   - So that it references the appropriate certificate issuer and includes an email address on your domain to notify about SSL certificate expiry.